In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 However, he doesn’t feel like the manager and Jen wants the role.

-Jon’s experts give their feedback on the food and drinks.
+Jon’s experts give their opinion on the food and drinks.

 Tiffany says the food was okay but there is room to grow, while Mia says the bar needs consistency.

-Jon then points out that the decor could be the main reason the bar is failing.
+Jon points out that the decor could be the main reason the bar is failing.

 The theme of the military is not properly communicated with a mish-mash of memorabilia and odd items.

-Mia then trains the bar staff on a basic cocktail menu with a simple cocktail.
+Mia trains the bar staff on a basic cocktail menu featuring simple cocktails.

 Jen is tested with making a cocktail while Mia blows a whistle trying to distract her and she makes mistakes.

-For the stress test, Travis is given the full responsibility of running the bar.
+For the stress test, Travis will be given the full responsibility of running the bar.

 Jodi is only supposed to take notes and talk to him afterwards.